arumoy-shome/arumoy-shome.github.io/blogs/aims/index.md

 ```
 1. Check that the bibtex information is currently in the system
    clipboard by attempting to extract the key using `grep` and `sed`.
-   If a key was succussfully extracted, then create a level 1 markdown
+   If a key was successfully extracted, then create a level 1 markdown
    header with a time stamp and the key.
 Otherwise, fall back to just
    a time stamp.
 2. Add my prompts for note-taking when reading scientific papers.